 However, don’t expect much in terms of durability and ankle support.
-They wear out pretty fast, and you’ll have to buy a new pair every week or month.
+They wear out pretty fast, and you’ll have to buy a new pair in less than a month.

 Like other cheap roofing shoes, they are good to wear if you have a limited budget and you don’t spend 12 hours on the roofs every day.

 When you’re walking on a roof, you need good traction to keep you from slipping, or in the worst case, from falling and injuring yourself.
 The outsoles of roofing shoes for shingles should feel like they are “sticking” to the roof.

 Whether you need footwear for asphalt, metal, or cedar roofing, traction is the most important thing to consider in a shoe.
 For metal and asphalt shingle roofs you can get the best grip by wearing flat rubberized outsoles.
 For cedar roofs (link to our article), you need shoes with spikes.
 That’s why it is important to learn about roof safety, before getting on one.

 Work boots should be comfortable even if you are wearing them 12 hours a day, 7 days a week.
 Comfort comes with high-quality materials from the outsole, midsole, and upper.
 Comfort also comes with good ankle support, breathability, proper fitting, and a secure lacing system.

 The cushioning is very important when it comes to boots.
 The insoles play a huge part in the level of comfort provided.
 Most of the time, shoes come with average insoles that are OK at best, but not perfect.

 That’s why many people choose to purchase their own favorite insoles with shock absorption, extra cushion, and gel comfort technologies.
 Usually, they’re pretty easy to replace so it’s a hassle-free process that can change your whole experience and improve your overall comfort.